 There are other ways you can check the legitimacy of a company.
 One is by looking up what records are held about the company with companies house.
 They are required by law to keep records of all publicly traded companies in the UK.
 Directory enquiries can be a good place to start, as too can a Google search.
-There are lots of consumer forums available online where people share their experiences of dealing with a particular company.
+There are many consumer forums available online where people share their experiences of dealing with a particular company.
 What are other customers saying about the company?
 Sometimes you will find people who have been taken in by the same scam or have done their own research about the company.
-This can be particularly helpful if you’ve received a spam email or a cold-call.
+This can be particularly helpful if you’ve received a spam email or a cold call.

 Check the Ranking Websites